dasmiq/passim/README.md

 Passim relies on [Apache Spark](http://spark.apache.org) to manage parallel computations, either on a single machine or a cluster.
 Spark, in turn, requires Java to run with the `java` command.
 In its default configuration, it also expects Python 3 to be runnable with the `python` command.
 There are ways to configure your system differently using various environment variables, but having these defaults will make your life easier.

-The easiest way to install the latest version of passim is with the `pip` command.
-Since it requires Python 3, on some systems you may need to use `pip3`.
+Once you have java and python installed, the easiest way to install the latest version of passim is with the `pip` command.
+Since passim requires Python 3, on some systems you may need to use `pip3`.
 If you've checked out the source code, you can run
 ```
 pip install .
 ```